 Continuing our quest to share wisdom and insight from the creative industries, this week's tips article is brought to you by Mark Davis, Creative Director of integrated branding agency me&dave.
 Without further ado, Mark, it's over to you.

-No decision should take more than three weeks, right?
-But four weeks have passed and all those unrequited emails and non-committal responses have punctured your initial enthusiasm.
-Finally, the cookie cutter response: “Thanks for your presentation, but...”
+No decision should take more than three weeks.
+But four weeks have passed, and all those unanswered emails and non-committal responses have punctured your initial enthusiasm.
+Finally, the cookie-cutter response: “Thanks for your presentation, but...”
 Sound familiar?
 If not, you’re one of the lucky ones.

 The pitching process is broken.
-It’s not good for clients.
-It’s not good for branding agencies.
-It’s not good for the creative process.
+It’s not good for clients; it's not good for branding agencies.
+And it's not great for the creative process, either.
 So, what can agencies do to avoid the ‘pitchfalls’ and win the work they want?

 1. Is there chemistry?

-Before you can even consider pitching you have to establish something very simple: do we like each other and are we compatible?
+Before you can even consider pitching, you have to establish something straightforward: do we like each other and are we compatible?
 This is why a chemistry meeting is vital.
 The objective here is not to settle for a one-time thing, but to explore the possibility of a future with a prospective partner.
 It’s important to chat face-to-face to see if there’s a spark.
 If there isn’t, the chances are neither of you will want to go ahead anyway.
 It’s nothing personal.